-The distinction between the assessment of achievement and the assessment of proficiency (CEFR 9.3.1., pp. 183-84) follows from the fundamental difference, introduced at the beginning of this chapter, between competence and performance.
-Proficiency assessment can be done through performance assessment (See CEFR 9.3.7, p.187) - that is, analyses of competences put to use.
-The achievements that learners make necessarily relies on certain knowledge, at a certain level, and on the achievement of specific goals, all in relation to what has been taught and studied over a certain period of time.
+The first pair, the distinction between the assessment of achievement and the assessment of proficiency (CEFR, 9.3.1, pp. 183-184), follows from the fundamental difference, introduced at the beginning of this chapter, between competence and performance.
+Proficiency assessment can be equated to performance assessment (see CEFR, 9.3.7, p.
+187) - that is, assessment of competence put to use.
+The learners' performance necessarily relies on certain knowledge, at a certain level, and on the achievement of specific goals, all in relation to what has been taught and studied over a certain period of time.
 Proficiency involves the application of knowledge to real world tasks.
-Performance appears from an external view, whereas relevant knowledge remains internal.
-The CEFR emphasizes that the differences between these two types of assessment should be small in the case of a communicative assessment relying on language tasks based on a given programme.
+It appears from an external view, whereas relevant knowledge remains internal.

+The CEFR emphasises that the differences between these two types of assessment should be small in the case of a communicative assessment relying on language tasks based on a given programme.
 Such tasks give learners the opportunity to display what they can actually do with the language and at what level they are.
-Scales of examples of descriptors refer to the assessment of skills and know-how (savoir-faire), whereas supports for assessing declarative knowledge (savoir) appear in the form of lists of notions, which can - in turn - help to construct a course.
+Scales of examples of descriptors refer to the assessment of skills and know-how (savoir-faire), whereas supports for assessing declarative knowledge (savoir) provided by Chapter 6 appear in the form of lists of notions, which can, in turn, help to construct a course.

-This fundamental distinction can also be found, in a different form, in two other distinctions: between direct and indirect assessments (CEFR 9.3.6., p.186) and between assessments of performance and of knowledge (CEFR 9.3.7., p.187).
+This fundamental distinction can also be found, in a different form, in two other distinctions: between direct and indirect assessments (CEFR, 9.3.6, p.
+186) and between assessments of performance and of knowledge (CEFR, 9.3.7, p.
+187).
 The distinction between direct and indirect assessment usually functions according to the type of communicative activity concerned.
 Only production activities and interaction can be assessed directly whereas receptive activities such as reading or listening can only be assessed indirectly.
 Oral interaction, despite having a receptive component, can be assessed directly thanks to the immediate feedback provided by an interlocutor during an exchange.
 The CEFR indicates the interview as an example of a format for a direct test and the cloze as an example of an indirect test.
 These types of tests also help us understand specific features of assessing performance in comparison to assessing knowledge.
 The former always requires the learner to provide a sample of oral speech or written language.
 The latter must be done by deducing underlying knowledge from observable performances or responses.